OPALX-project/Manual/README.md

 ### Figures and Tables

-The toolchain to create PDF's enumerates figures and tables chapter wise by default.
-Unfortunatelly the toolchain to create HTML does *not* support enumeration of figures and tables at all.
+The tool-chain to create PDF's enumerates figures and tables chapter wise by default.
+Unfortunately the tool-chain to create HTML does *not* support enumeration of figures and tables at all.

 Asciidoc supports counters.
 In the manual counters are used to enumerate figures,